ARM-software/ebbr/source/chapter1-about.rst

 .. [#EDK2Note] Tianocore/EDK2 and U-Boot are highlighted here because at the time of writing these are the two most important firmware projects that implement UEFI.
-   Tianocore/EDK2 is a full featured UEFI implementation and so should automatically be EBBR compliant.
+   Tianocore/EDK2 is a full-featured UEFI implementation and so should automatically be EBBR-compliant.
    U-Boot is the incumbant firmware project for embedded platforms and has steadily been adding UEFI compliance since 2016.